IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 	- a PC whose fate is eaten becomes a malicious NPC, an aspect of the fate eater Luga Tensorat the Artificer
 - based in Avizallo
-Labyrinth (nexida)
+- was he fleeing gilead? trying to hide the engine piece from him
+- what if he was a time traveler from before the cataclysm. could be cool Labyrinth (nexida)
 - an automata that was uncontrollable, unpredictable - agent of chaos
-- Tensorate uncovered memory bank and used it to create a synthetic intelligence
+- Tensorat uncovered memory bank and used it to create a synthetic intelligence
-- floats just within the fray - carried by the trade winds around the sea
+- floats just within the fray - carried by the coriolis trade winds around the sea
 	- once a year it draws close to seaside cliffs - could access from here
-- find his writings, maps, labs. need a special boat to get there? how to navigate thru Fray
 - Tensorat made a wish using Coriolis to float his lab into the air, high above the Fray where none can reach
-	- also wished that no one else could use Coriolis' power to access the labyrinth
+	- also wished that no one else could use Coriolis' power to access the labyrinth, and Coriolis can't tell anyone what he did with it
 - connection to djinn or genasi? enslaved air elementals to protect lab?? made a wish on Coriolis? so annalise was trying to get the location from coriolis?
 	- you get a wish from a djinn by having them owe you a favor - or by trapping/tricking them
 	- should it be a floating island
 	- Bad guys might capture coriolis, or find some other way to find island
+- how to reach nexida - thru Tensorat's writings
+	- how to enter the fray depths. or fly above
+	- timing, when it circles close enough to land. close to cliffside village of toby's home?
 Felichias: goddess of fate
 - people think that fate is some omniscient force moving the paths of men - but it's really just senseless randomness
     - she’s not the DM, she’s the DICE